CIA Tibetan program: 1954

-In April 1954, after four months of negotiating, India and China agreed to the Sino-Indian Treaty, which was a treaty that discussed how China would not allow continuation of India's interest in Tibet.
+In April 1954, after four months of negotiating, India and China agreed to the Sino-Indian Treaty, which was a treaty that discussed how China would not allow the continuation of India's interest in Tibet.
 Part of India's obligations based on the terms of the treaty was to devise a robust policy targeting illegal activities along the border between India and Tibet.
 Any Civilians or soldiers who were crossing the border into Nepal were also to be left alone.
-Finally, India was not allowed to support any person that may question the sensitive issue of Tibet to the United Nations (UN).
-China allowed India to retain their three trade agencies in Tibet in exchange for three trade agencies for China in India while also allowing India to maintain three trade posts in Tibet at Yatung, Gyantse, and Gartok.
+Finally, India was not allowed to support any person who may question the sensitive issue of Tibet to the United Nations (UN).
+China allowed India to retain their three trade agencies in Tibet in exchange for three trade agencies for China in India, while also allowing India to maintain three trade posts in Tibet at Yatung, Gyantse, and Gartok.
 In exchange, India was to allow China to keep three trade posts in New Delhi, Calcutta and Kalimpong.
-The borders were opened for those who wished to visit religious shrines, but China ordered India to withdraw armed forces.
+The borders were opened for those who wished to visit religious shrines, but China ordered India to withdraw its armed forces.
 China also ordered India to hand over postal, telegraph, and telephone facilities it had been operating in Tibet.
-A group of Kazakhs were invited to the Tibetan capital of Lhasa to discuss the political status of the group.
-The trade between Tibet and China started really strong.
-China introduced their currency of Silver Dollars in Tibet, which appeared to have a positive effect on the Tibetan economy.
-Trade in Tibet often involved imports arriving by plane, where they would be taken to population centers by animal-led caravans.
-Camels were often used in cold weather, but other animals such as horses, mules, and donkeys were preferred in less tumultuous weather conditions.
+A group of Kazakhs was invited to the Tibetan capital of Lhasa to discuss the political status of the group.
+The trade between Tibet and China started off really strong.
+China positively influenced the Tibetan economy by introducing silver dollars to Tibet.
+The products were generally unloaded in Tibet by plane, and from there they were taken on a camel caravan.
+Tibetans typically utilized camels during cold weather.
+However, horses, mules, and donkeys were also used to transport products in fair weather.

 1955–1957

-In 1955, a group of local Tibetan leaders secretly plotted an armed uprising, and a revolt broke out in 1956 after some Chinese soldiers bombed an ancient monastery in February 1956, killing thousands of monks and ordinary citizens.
-This act of destruction upon a holy Buddhist shrine led the rebels to besiege several Chinese government agencies and kill hundreds of Chinese government staff as well as many Han Chinese civilians.
+In 1955, a group of local Tibetan leaders secretly plotted an armed uprising, and rebellion broke out in 1956, with the rebels besieging several Chinese government agencies, killing hundreds of Chinese government staff, and killing many Han Chinese people.